sanjaikumarv/interview-preparation-docs/Node-js.md

   - Query Parameters: Extra info passed in the URL (e.g., ?page=2).
   - Path Parameters: Variable segments within the endpoint path (e.g., /users/{id}).

+## GraphQl api?

+* GraphQL typically operates through a single endpoint for all queries, mutations, and subscriptions.
+* You can query multiple fields or related data in a single request.
+This is helpful when fetching complex, nested data structures.

 ## What is npm in Node.js?